CENTRE OF BIOSTATISTICS AND BIOINFORMATICS ANALYSIS – WHO WE ARE

-A new core facility is being established at the Medical University of Gdańsk in the form of the Center of Biostatistics and
+A new core facility is being established at the Medical University of Gdańsk in the form of Centre of Biostatistics and Bioinformatics Analysis.

-The idea of this Computing Centre is to facilitate the work of research teams by increasing the scientific excellence of the published results.
+The idea of the Centre of Biostatistics and Bioinformatics Analysis is to facilitate the work of research teams by increasing the scientific excellence of the published results.
 The core facility’s key area of operation is to support the process of scientific research and clinical research in the field of biostatistics and bioinformatics, especially in the context of the Priority Research Areas, implemented under the “Excellence Initiative – Research University” program.
-The Centre employs biostatisticians and bioinformatists whose work is aimed at strengthening interdisciplinarity in research conducted at the MUG.
+The Centre of Biostatistics and Bioinformatics Analysis employs biostatisticians and bioinformatists whose work is aimed at strengthening interdisciplinarity in research conducted at the MUG.

 The effective conduct of advanced scientific research is possible thanks to a structure that facilitates the comprehensive collection and processing of biostatistical, bioinformatic and clinical imaging data.
 This structure provides advanced data processing tools that facilitate the proper design of research projects.
 Thanks to professional statistical and biostatistical analysis, it enables and significantly accelerates their comprehensive implementation.